Table of Contents

 Brain.fm has a user-friendly and visually pleasing interface.
 You can use it on your computer and on your smartphone.
 Easy to navigate, with useful advice for beginners – it’s quite compelling.

-When you enter the app, it offers you five different “mental states” to choose: focus, relax and sleep.
+When you enter the app, it offers you three different “mental states” to choose: focus, relax and sleep.
 After choosing the mental state you desire to achieve and the time period in which you want to achieve it, the app starts playing your track.

 When registered, you are provided with five free sessions.
 If you like the app, you can buy a monthly, trimonthly or yearly subscription to a pro plan.
 Pro plan has additional features such as offline and unlimited sessions.